eclipse-tractusx/bpdm/docs/architecture/08_Crosscutting_Concepts.md

 We defined the following relevant permission groups in BPDM:

-1. Gate Admin: Create, update and read sharing member business partner input data as well as read the output data of the golden record process
+1. Gate Admin: Create, update and read sharing member business partner and relation input data as well as read the output data of the golden record process
-2. Gate Input Manager: Create, update and read sharing member business partner input data
+2. Gate Input Manager: Create, update and read sharing member business partner and relation input data, including uploading it as a file
-3. Gate Input Consumer: Read sharing member business partner input data
+3. Gate Input Consumer: Read sharing member business partner and relation input data
-4. Gate Output Consumer: Read sharing member business partner output data
+4. Gate Output Consumer: Read sharing member business partner and relation output data
 5. Pool Admin: Read, create and update golden records as well as meta data in the Pool
 6. Pool Dataspace Participant: Read golden records that belong to dataspace participants from the Pool
 7. Pool Sharing Member: Read all golden records from the Pool